NS011618/ASHISHFINALPROJECT/README.md

 **The Project i have done is **
 # Online Voting System
 This is a Online Voting Platform built using Node.js ,Postgresql,Tailwincss,Express.js which allows election administrators to sign up and create multiple elections.
-You can create ballots of multiple questions,add voters for particular election,reset password feature is available for both election admin and voter,create a custom public URL for the election... etc..
+You can create ballots of multiple questions,add options to question,add voters for particular election,reset password feature is available for both election admin and voter,create a custom public URL for the election... etc..